MCP Server for Home Management: Connect Claude to Your Household Data

 Step 3: Verify the Connection

-Restart Claude Desktop and ask:
+Restart your AI client and ask:

 "Can you see my Victualia inventory?"